 To an extent, this somewhat reflects the ethos of both of these companies.
 After all, BOSS is mostly a guitar-orientated brand and Universal Audio has a long-standing association with recording enthusiasts.
 Frankly, they’ve both nailed it!

-To discover the full capabilities of these units, our videos below let you see these units put into practice:
+To discover the full capabilities of these units, our Andertons TV video below lets you see these units put into practice – head to head!